 Complete the current term’s application (either online or print out the form in the program booklet and mail in) by the deadlines listed on the application form and submit it to the CLA Dean’s Office.
 It is not possible to begin auditing a course after the semester has started, nor is it acceptable to leave class before it has ended.

 Please do not contact professors directly regarding participation in a course.
 Any questions should be directed to CLA Dean’s Office.

 We will confirm your request via an e-receipt upon receipt of your application.
 Official notification of your acceptance into a class will not come until approximately 1-3 days prior to the start of the term.
 We will call and notify you earlier if at all possible or if we anticipate a problem.

 New and easier payment processing steps will be applied to all CEA undergraduate class auditors.
 No payments need to accompany your registration for auditing CEA undergraduate classes.
-However, all ESL (ESL not offered during the summer terms) payments will continue to go through the Admissions Office of the Caspersen School of Graduate Studies.
-Please review the Payment guidelines in the CEA program booklet or on our Summer 2013 course offerings web page.
+However, all ESL (ESL not offered during the summer terms) payments will continue to go through the CLA Dean’s Office.
+Please review the Payment guidelines in the CEA program booklet or on our fall 2013 course offerings web page.

-- Community Education Audit Program: $295 per course (excludes studio arts, writing, and theater courses).
+- Community Education Audit Program: $73.75 per credit

 - Summer Arts Program: $495 (plus selected lab fees)

 - ESL: $395 (not offered during summer terms)